ImAwsumm/learning-c/GUI-Calculator/README.md

 Go check it out !

 Try forking this and modifying it in your own way
-I read a lot of code from FOSS to improve my understanding of C
+I read a lot of code from FOSS (free and open source software) to improve my understanding of C